© 2019 Arizona Council of Human Service Providers

 Bahney Dedolph, Deputy Director

 Bahney Eaton Dedolph joined the Arizona Council of Human Service Providers staff in January 2013 as the Policy Analyst and is currently the Deputy Director.
 Bahney received her Bachelor’s degree in Applied Behavioral Sciences (an NASW approved undergraduate Social Work degree) with an emphasis in Direct Practice and Women’s Studies from George Williams College, Master’s degree in Sociology with a minor in Anthropology from Texas Tech University, and post graduate certificate in Social Work practice from the University of Denver.
 Having read the autobiography of Jane Addams at a very young age, Bahney has always considered herself honored to be a Social Worker walking in the very large footsteps of the founder of Hull House.

 Bahney’s work experience runs the gamut from direct practice to systems advocacy to program management and supervision.
 Much of her early experience was in the domestic violence field working in shelter programs in a variety of capacities.
 Moving to Arizona in 1996, she became the Director of Public Policy at the Arizona Coalition Against Domestic Violence leading the advocacy efforts of the Coalition.
 Catholic Charities was Bahney’s next challenge, supervising a small satellite office in El Mirage providing community services, counseling, domestic violence advocacy, and emergency and transitional housing services.
 Bahney then joined the team at Fresh Start Women’s Resource Center as Operations Manager and worked as a Mobile Crisis Therapist for LaFrontera EMPACT-SPC.
 In between and in her spare time, she taught Policy, Practice, Diversity, and Human Behavior classes in the School of Social Work at ASU.
-Bahney currently serves on the Board of Directors of NASW-AZ and co-chair of their Policy Committee.
+Bahney currently serves on the Board of Directors of NASW-AZ and is co-chair of their Policy Committee.

-Bahney’s greatest accomplishment, however, is raising four wonderful children to adulthood and she will brag on them and her four grandchildren at a moment’s notice.
+Bahney’s greatest accomplishment, however, is raising four wonderful children to adulthood and she will brag on them and her five grandchildren at a moment’s notice.